-The DC distribution panel provides over current breaker protection for numerous standard and if installed optional equipment components along with protecting the house and engine battery automatic remote battery switches located in the bilge (sump).
+The DC distribution panel located on the battery management panel in the bilge provides over current breaker protection for numerous standard and optional equipment components along with protecting the house and engine battery automatic remote battery switches located in the bilge (sump).
 The distribution panel uses thermal circuit protection which utilizes a bimetallic strip electrically in series with the circuit.

-These types of breakers can be reset after tripping and therefore have a significant advantage over fuses.
+Note that these types of breakers can be reset after tripping and therefore have a significant advantage over fuses.
 Always find the cause of a tripped thermal breaker before resetting it.

-Contact your closest Regal dealer to order breaker replacements as they will match the original equipment.
+Contact your closest Regal dealer to order breaker replacements as they need match the original equipment amperage requirements.
+Refer to the following page for component breaker amperage.
+For information on resetting the amplifier breakers refer to the illustrations in the next couple of pages.